coreyhu/Urbanist/fontbakery/fontbakery-report.md

  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+0394 GREEK CAPITAL LETTER DELTA: try adding one of: math, greek, elbasan
+ * U+0394 GREEK CAPITAL LETTER DELTA: try adding one of: elbasan, greek, math
- * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: math, greek, elbasan
+ * U+03A9 GREEK CAPITAL LETTER OMEGA: try adding one of: elbasan, greek, math
- * U+03BC GREEK SMALL LETTER MU: try adding one of: math, greek
+ * U+03BC GREEK SMALL LETTER MU: try adding one of: greek, math
- * U+03C0 GREEK SMALL LETTER PI: try adding one of: yi, math, greek
+ * U+03C0 GREEK SMALL LETTER PI: try adding one of: yi, greek, math
  * U+1EA0 LATIN CAPITAL LETTER A WITH DOT BELOW: try adding vietnamese
  * U+1EA1 LATIN SMALL LETTER A WITH DOT BELOW: try adding vietnamese
  * U+1EA4 LATIN CAPITAL LETTER A WITH CIRCUMFLEX AND ACUTE: try adding vietnamese